kkipngenokoech/javascript/REACT/React dev tools/README.md

 ## DEV TOOLS

-They let you do several things like explore your React app like a DOM tree, modify state and props on the fly to test things out, tease out performance problems, and programtically manipulate components
+They let you do several things like explore your React app like a DOM tree, modify state and props on the fly to test things out, tease out performance problems, and programtically manipulate com